amonast/CA1_Engram_Dynamics/analysis/README.md

 Quantifies mCherry intensity relative to each cell's local background by scaling each cell's ROI 1.5x around its center of mass, subtracting the original ROI from this expanded ROI to isolate a surrounding background region, and dividing mean soma intensity by the mean background intensity to yield the Relative Fluorescence metric.

+**`mcherry/percent_leaky.py`** — Supplementary Figure 1D

+Computes the percentage of "leaky" mCherry-positive cells (flagged by `remove_bad_cells`) among all cells and among cells registered across sessions, and plots the leaky vs. non-leaky proportions as pie charts.

 ## Event Rate

 **`event_rate/get_rates_all.py`** — Figures 2-3